avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Postgresql/Readme.md

 ![image](https://github.com/avengers-p7/Documentation/assets/79625874/6233e8a3-1b30-4049-99ba-67f632adde1c)
 ![image](https://github.com/avengers-p7/Documentation/assets/79625874/35f90fef-4bc3-45ec-aab8-a40774bd32b4)

-In above screesshot we can can our PostGreSQL service is active and running.
+In above screenshot we can see our PostgreSQL service is active and running.

-## Conclusion
+# Conclusion

 * This guide illustrates the process of deploying PostgreSQL in a server through Ansible.
 By adhering to these instructions, you can effectively provision and set up PostgreSQL within your AWS infrastructure.

-***

 # Contact Information